Generalized Yee methods: Scalable symplectic finite element Maxwell solvers: Acknowledgments

 \section{Acknowledgments}

-Thank you to Josh Burby and Tyrus Berry for helpful discussions, and to Phil Morrison for his support.
-This research was further supported by the U.S. Department of Energy (DE-AC02-09CH11466), as well as the U.S. Department of Energy Fusion Energy Sciences Postdoctoral Research Program administered by the Oak Ridge Institute for Science and Education (ORISE) for the DOE.
+Thank you to Nat Fisch, Ian Ochs, Eli Kolmes, Tal Rubin, Mike Mlodik, Josh Burby and Tyrus Berry for helpful discussions, and to Phil Morrison for his support.
+This work was supported by the U.S. Department of Energy (DE-AC02-09CH11466), as well as the U.S. Department of Energy Fusion Energy Sciences Postdoctoral Research Program administered by the Oak Ridge Institute for Science and Education (ORISE) for the DOE.
 ORISE is managed by Oak Ridge Associated Universities (ORAU) under DOE contract number DE-SC0014664.
 All opinions expressed in this paper are the authors' and do not necessarily reflect the policies and views of DOE, ORAU, or ORISE.
+This work was further supported by ARPA-E Grant No. DE-AR0001554.